icon-project/icon-sdk-java/README.md

 And the request is executed as **Synchronized** or **Asynchronized** like a querying request.

-Once the request has been executed, the request can not be executed again.
+Once the request has been executed, the same request object cannot be executed again.

 ```java
 SignedTransaction signedTransaction = new SignedTransaction(transaction, wallet);